briandenicola/springboot-learnings/README.md

 # Overview

-* Just a simple repository to learn Java and the Spring Boot framework
+* Just a simple repository to learn Java and the Spring framework
 * [MVN Quicksheet](./hints.md)